UU-Human-Evolution/1MB438/Lab_7.md

 random seed (keep seeds consistent for reproducibility) and check the "Use BEAGLE library if available".
 This last step will make your analysis faster.
 Then click on "Run" to start.

+**ERROR SAYING SOMETHING ABOUT THE SEED**
+- That is because you put parameters wrong.
+Check again!

 **Troubleshooting with BEAGLE**
 If BEAGLE does not work then we need to download and install it, here are instructions on how to do it: